Refined height pairing: Introduction

 \subsection{Acknowlegdements}

 What triggered me to start this research was a talk by Tam\'as Szamuely at the June 2019 Oberwolfach workshop on algebraic $K$-theory, where he explained a preliminary version of \cite{RS}; I thank him and Damian Rössler for several exchanges during the preparation of this work.
 Part of this theory was developed while I was visiting Jilali Assim in Meknès in March 2020; I would like to thank him and Université Moulay Ismail for their hospitality and excellent working conditions.
-Finally, I thank Qing Liu for accepting to write the appendix, and for telling me how to simplify my initial statement and proof of Proposition \ref{p6}.
+I thank Qing Liu for accepting to write the appendix and for helping me with references in EGA, Marc Hindry for a discussion around Remark \ref{r5.1} a) and Tamás Szamuely for his help with the end of the proof of Proposition \ref{r2.5}.

+It is common to thank the referees for helpful remarks.
+Here, I would like to stress my appreciation for exceptionally lucid and helpful reports from one of them.
+Not only did he spot gaps and mistakes in some of my initial proofs, but his insights eventually led to a much more direct construction of the refined height pairing, making it more integral and completely avoiding my initial recourse to semi-stable models (see Remark \ref{r2.2} c)).